aberke/fingerprinting-study/instrument/README.md

 # Instrument

+#### Tool preview
+A preview of the data collection tool is available at: https://mit.co1.qualtrics.com/jfe/preview/previewId/57af6420-22dd-4fef-be93-073ba3864e11/SV_7U8Lxy8p2sdJp4i?Q_CHL=preview

+#### Written content
+A written copy of all survey content, including information about the survey shown to the participants, questions, answer options, and survey logic is also available:
+TODO

+More information about the data collection tool and specific links are below.

-Data were collected by creating a custom software integration with a Qualtrics Survey.
+#### Data were collected by creating a custom software integration with a Qualtrics Survey.

-The survey did 2 special things:
+The survey did 2 notable things:

-1.
-Collected browser attributes data by querying participants' browsers
+##### 1. Collected browser attributes data by querying participants' browsers.

-- data were collected __only with explicit consent from participants__.
+Data were collected __only with explicit consent from participants__.
 Participants had the option to decline to share the browser data and still be paid for participation.
 In this case, no browser attributes left their machine.

-2.
-Embedded an experiment.
+##### 2.Embedded an experiment.
 A random subset of participants had a flag turned on: showdata=true/false.
 - experiment randomization was 50/50.
 - showdata=true: participants were shown the browser attributes that would be collected in a table (see preview below).

+## Participants

-Most data were collected by recruiting participants via Prolific.
+The datset was collected by recruiting participants via [Prolific](https://www.prolific.com/).
 An initial sample was recruited among colleagues.
 Colleagues used a link with a flag (via URL parameter) to avoid seeing content for Prolific integration.
 Otherwise all content was the same.

-In Qualtrics we used a setting so that participants could only fill out the survey from a given device once (Qualtrics might use fingerprinting!).
+In Qualtrics we used a setting so that participants could only fill out the survey from a given device once.
 Also, Prolific participants have no incentive to fill it out more than once since they will only get paid once.

 All data were collected in December, 2023.

+Colleagues were later excluded from the open dataset in data preprocessing, so the dataset only includes data from Prolific participants.

 ## Survey links